 The need for validation and encouragement is real, and peer critique groups and facilitated workshops can spur writers' development.
 But giving and receiving feedback is a skill that requires thought and practice.
 This talk will posit some opinions about what makes for a useful, encouraging critique group and what gets in the way.

 12:15-1:30 | Lunch

 Pre-ordered box lunches available for pick up in the Syre Auditorium.
-Other lunch options include food trucks, the Dockside Café in Syre Center or nearby eateries—visit the concierge desk for recommendations.
+Other lunch options include the Papous' Gyros food truck, the Dockside Café in Syre Center or nearby eateries—visit the concierge desk for recommendations.

 1:30 – 2:30 | Breakout Session 4